jwon114/weather-app/README.md

 # Weather App
 A simple React app that displays the current weather information in London, and weather forecasts for the next 5 days.
-A 1 minute counter and progress bar displays the time until the weather information is refreshed.
+A 60 second counter and progress bar displays the time until the weather information is refreshed.

 OpenWeather API provided the weather information.